reflectoring/reflectoring.github.io/_posts/2020-06-27-lsp-explained.md

 paymentProcessor.process(order, card);
 ```

-## Advantages of The New Design
+## Advantages of the New Design

-The new design not only fixes LSP violation but also gives us a loosely-coupled, flexible set of classes to handle changing requirements.
+The new design not only fixes the LSP violation but also gives us a loosely-coupled, flexible set of classes to handle changing requirements.
 For example, adding new payment instruments like Bitcoin and Cash on Delivery is easy - we just add new classes that implement `IPaymentInstrument`.

 Business needs debit cards to be processed by a different payment gateway?
 No problem - we add a new class that implements `IPaymentGatewayHandler` and inject it into `DebitCard`.
 If `DebitCard`'s requirements begin to diverge a lot from `CreditCard`'s, we can have it implement `IPaymentInstrument` directly instead of extending `BaseBankCard` - no other class is impacted.